harrysolutions/univention-corporate-server/doc/architecture/concepts/certificates.rst

 The certificate infrastructure in a domain operated with Univention Corporate Server (UCS) ensures the trust context between all participants.
-The first domain controller creates its own certificate authority (CA) for the domain.
+The first domain node creates its own certificate authority (CA) for the domain.
 For more information see the `Wikipedia article Certificate authority
 <w-certificate-authority_>`_.